TheEliteOneShot/FileByter/README.md

 ( *< Byte Byte Byte

 # Description
 Two small PowerShell scripts that enable the serializing and subsequent deserializing of any file.
-This enables you to send any file as a .txt extension.
+This enables you to send any file like a .exe or a .zip as regular text.

 # Instructions
 1. Choose any file